Characteristic temperature for the immiscible-miscible transition of binary condensates in optical lattices: Results and discussions

 \subsection{Finite temperatures}

 At $T\neq0$, in addition to the quantum fluctuations, which are present at the zero temperature, the thermal cloud also contribute to the noncondensate density.
-As shown in Figs.~\ref{den_cond_rb} and~\ref{den_nc_rb}, at $T = 30$ nK, the condensate density profiles of both the species begin to overlap, or in other words, the two species are partly miscible.
-This is also evident from the value of $\Lambda=0.16$, which shows a marginal increase compared to value of 0.10 at zero temperature.
-Upon further increase in temperature, at $T = 60$ nK, $\Lambda = 0.36$, this indicates an increase in the miscibility of the two species.
-Another important feature at $30$ and $60$ nK is the localization of the non-condensate atoms at the interface.
+As shown in Figs.~\ref{den_cond_rb} and~\ref{den_nc_rb}, at $T/T_c = 0.08$, the condensate density profiles of both the species begin to overlap, or in other words, the two species are partly miscible.
+This is also evident from the value of $\Lambda=0.16$, which shows a marginal increase compared to the value of 0.10 at zero temperature.
+In the figures, the temperature is defined in units of the critical temperature $T_c$ of $^{87}$Rb atoms, which for the parameters considered is $338$ nK based on our finite temperature computations.
+This value of $T_c$ is consistent with the analytic expression for ideal Bose gas in optical lattices~\cite{baillie_09}

+where $\omega$ is the geometric mean of the three oscillator frequencies, $N_k$ is the number of atoms of $k$th species and $\zeta(3/2) = 2.612$ is the Riemann zeta function.
+In the presence of the harmonic confinement, the repulsive interatomic interaction reduce the density at the trap center and hence decreases $T_c$~\cite{baillie_09}.
+Upon further increase in temperature, at $T/T_c = 0.18$, $\Lambda = 0.36$, this indicates an increase in the miscibility of the two species.
+Another important feature at $T/T_c = 0.08$ and $0.18$ is the localization of the noncondensate atoms at the interface.
 This is due to repulsion from the condensate atoms, and lower thermal energy which is insufficient to overcome this repulsion energy.
-At higher temperatures, the extent of overlap between the condensate density profiles increases, and TBEC is completely miscible at $T = 70$ nK.
-This is reflected in the value of $\Lambda = 0.95$, and the condensate as well as the noncondensate densities acquire rotational symmetry.
+The transition to miscible domain occurs when the temperature exceeds the characteristic temperature